 The order of vowels is:

-Looking at the tables, you will notice that, despite the fact that the matrix is supposed to cover seven distinct vowels, the actual number of vowels specified in the script is usually three and at best five.
+Looking at the tables, you will notice that, despite the fact that the matrix is supposed to cover seven distinct vowels, the actual number of vowels used in the traditional script is usually three and at best five.
 This will be discussed below.
 The pronunciation of each syllable is shown down the left-hand side in both phonetic alphabet and Cyrillic letters.

-In initial position only, there is a distinction between vowels 1 and 2 (a and e, Cyrillic а and э).
+Plain vowels: In initial position only, there is a distinction between vowels 1 and 2 (a and e, Cyrillic а and э).

 The special form for vowel 2 (e or э) is found only in foreign words.

-These letters are noticeable for the way they are joined to the following vowel in a ligature, which can be confusing for learners.
+The following letters are noticeable for the way they are joined to the following vowel in a ligature, which can be confusing for learners.
 Words beginning with p tend to be foreign words.

-These columns are essential in indicating vowel harmony since almost alone in the Mongolian alphabet, they clearly differentiate between masculine and feminine vowels.
+The following columns are essential in indicating vowel harmony since almost alone in the Mongolian alphabet, they clearly differentiate between masculine and feminine vowels.
 However, what the system gives with one hand it takes away with the other: the sounds x and g (х and г) are not distinguished for feminine and neutral vowels.